bktsim/courses-notifier/README.md

 # courses-gs

-[course-notifier](https://github.com/bktsim/course-notifier), but it's written for use in Google App Scripts.
+This application is capable of tracking restricted and general seats for UBC classes.
+The file with `.gs` extension is a script that can be used on Google Apps Script.
+The file(s) with `.py` extension is a script that can be used locally on a computer.

+The application checks for available seats every n seconds, and pings the user by sending a message via a Discord webhook into a private channel if a seat is available.

-Please note that this is not intended for actual use - it is just a fun project that I decided to write during my free time.
-I take no liability/responsibility for any consequences that occur from using this application.
+**Note:** This project is not intended for actual use - it is just a fun project I decided to create during my free time.

-## Usage
-1. Edit the courses array and create courses based on the courses that you want to track.
-  * The course class has parameters `String courseName, String URL, Boolean trackRestrictedSeats`.
-  * For example: `new Course("WRDS 150B 511", "https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea&tname=subj-section&dept=WRDS&course=150B&section=511", false)` means that you are tracking WRDS 150B 511, the link to the course is that, and that you have no access to restricted seats.
-  * Add as many as you want (add commas to the end for multiple entries)
-2. Create a Discord Webhook and put the URL (as a string) into `const discordWebhook` as a string.
-3. Find your Discord ID (right click your profile and copy ID) and put it into `const discordID` as a string.
-4. Copy the code and paste it in a new Google Apps Script
-5. Install Cheerio in Libraries (Script ID: 1ReeQ6WO8kKNxoaA_O0XEQ589cIrRvEBA9qcWpNqdOP17i47u6N9M5Xh0)
-6. Create a time-based trigger that runs every minute.

-### Apparently...
+### Usage
-The quota limit for Google Apps Script really isn't intended for this.
-I have added Main.py and Course.py which essentially does what the google script app does, but in python.

-You need the following libraries to run it:
+You need the following libraries to run the python files:
  * discord_webhook
  * BeautifulSoup4
  * requests

+You need the following libraries to run the Google Apps Script file:
+* Cheerio